sadhvikoli/budget_tracker/README.md

 - Log expenses by category
 - Track remaining budget per category
 - Mid-month warning when berries are running low
 - Nami yells at you when you're broke
+- REST API built with Flask for web integration

 ## Built with
 - Python
+- Flask

+## API Endpoints
+- GET /balance — returns current balance and per-category spending
+- POST /add-expense — logs a new expense

+## Coming soon
+- React frontend dashboard

 ## Inspired by Nami
 *"What good is treasure if I'm alone?
 After sharing so much of our dreams instead of sacrificing them and leaving with you.
 I would rather have nothing at all!"*